segment-boneyard/monlog/Readme.md

   MongoDB log server supporting [monquery](https://github.com/visionmedia/node-monquery) for human-friendly queries, and regular JSON queries.
 Built with [Koa](http://koajs.com) and requires node 0.11.x.

+  You may want to use the [monlog-cli](https://github.com/segmentio/monlog-cli) as well.

 ## Installation

 ```